Microtonality

 Outside of western classical music, a wide variety of tonal systems deliberately reject 12-tone-in-one-octave tonality.
 Arabic-Andalusian music is often described as a "quartertone" system, which divides the octave into 24 intervals.
 Equal tempered scales of 7 degrees have been identified on various traditional African instruments.
 The grama-murcchana theoretical model of tonal music in India claims the use of 22 shruti-s, presumably microintervals of unequal size (see below).

 It is also possible to specify the note position by its frequency in cycles per second (cps mode).
-This allows a high level of accuracy as frequencies are expressed in floating point.
-For example, in this format, “A4” would be assigned “440.0”.
+This allows a high level of accuracy as frequencies are expressed in floating point format.
+For example, "A4" is equivalent to "440.0".
 Accuracy better than 1‰ is not noticeable.

 Let us take a simple example to demonstrate the use of multiple scales.
 The grammar is: